 The Group continues to promote and enhance the reputation of "Ernest Borel" brand through various marketing tactics.
 Ms. Zhang Xingyu, the brand ambassador of Ernest Borel, whose romantic, elegant, and fashionable young style perfectly echoes the Company's romantic image, together with our combined online and offline marketing model, have enhanced the promotion of our e-commerce and social platform and brought very positive effects to the brand of "Ernest Borel".
-During the year under review, Ms. Zhang Xingyu participated in the China International Import Expo and 165th Anniversary New Products Launch held in Shanghai, which further enhanced the popularity of "Ernest Borel" and increased the awareness of the brand of "Ernest Borel" by customers from all over the world.
-In the future, the Group will continue to leverage on the positive influence of Ms. Zhang Xingyu and formulate effective promotion solutions that are in line with the market to enable the penetration of our watch products into different levels of consumers.
-At the same time, the Group will strengthen our popularity and regional promotion activities to align the brand with market, thereby increasing consumers' attention and awareness of the brand.
+During the year under review, as a result of the market downturn, the overall marketing expenses were significantly reduced and investment was prudent.
+The Group tried to invite KOLs to conduct a marketing project via offline store visits to enhance brand awareness online and reputation in the market.
+Sales were boosted by customised Starbucks gift card promotions in the Company's self-operated shops.
+At the same time, the Group shot a couple's watch commercial with Chinese figure skating team ice dancers Ms. Wang Shiyue and Mr. Liu Xinyu and collaborated with Phoenix Television anchor Ms. Tian Tong on the Brand ambassador project.